-Here’s one of those handy items you don’t know you need, until you need it.
-The EAGems Rechargeable 10-Watt LED Folding Work Lamp is cheap, effective, bright, and folds down into a 1-inch thick flat panel that can be stored easily in any truck or SUV.
+Extra lighting pairs well with any Jeep recovery kit after the sun goes down and the EAGems Rechargable 10-Watt LED Folding Work Lamp is a great example of this.
+The lamp is cheap, effective, bright, and folds down into a 1-inch thick flat panel that can be stored easily in any truck or SUV.
 The rechargeable LED light is bright and powerful, and the folding base extends to provide 360-degree adjustability.

 With 600 lumens of brightness, you’re well covered with extra illumination for after-dark recovery jobs—whether you’re winching out a stuck vehicle, digging around a buried tire, or cutting down a fallen tree that’s blocking your path.
 A full charge takes about 5 hours, and provides up to 4 hours of lighting.
 A car charger is included, and the long-life battery can be recharged about 1,000 times.
 EAGems Rechargeable 10-Watt LED Folding Work Lamp comes in several colors to match your tastes, too.

-Here’s another affordable, portable and effective item to consider keeping in your 4×4 at all time, either on its own, or as part of a larger recovery kit.
+Here’s another affordable, portable and effective item to consider adding to your 4×4 truck or Jeep recovery kit.
 These simple Trac-Grabber Straps amount to a ribbed rubber block that’s strapped over the wheel and tire of your truck or SUV, providing a single, aggressive biting edge that can help free a vehicle that’s become stuck in deep snow, sand or mud.

 Just attach a Trac-Grabber Strap to each of the wheel(s) that are stuck by fishing the heavy-duty fabric strap through the spokes of the wheels and aligning the rubber block to sit square over the tire.
 Tighten the strap through the loop and snug to fit.
 Now, your tire has a built-in shovel that’ll help break up and clear away the snow or and beneath it, giving you a better chance of escaping without need to call a buddy—or a tow-truck.